 7. Clumps Hair.
 It’s not that you can’t do it… It just isn’t worth it.
 I honestly think that it takes longer to de-clog the vacuum cleaner, rather than sweeping it up.
 And exactly the same thing could be said for shredded paper.

-These institutions released a report in the year 2015 that said that, in order to keep your carpet clean your should vacuum daily (for extreme conditions use), 2 to 4 times per week (for heavy soils), once or twice per week (for medium soil) and once per week (for light soil).
+These institutions released a report in the year 2015 that said that in order to keep your carpet clean you should vacuum daily (for extreme conditions use), 2 to 4 times per week (for heavy soils), once or twice per week (for medium soil) and once per week (for light soil).

-If these standards aren't met, you might feel like you vacuum isn't powerful enough to clean your carpet.
-When in reality, the actual problem is that the soil has gone from the top of the carpet (where a vacuum can suck it in correctly) to the lower 2 thirds of the carpet (where no vacuum can get it).
+If these standards aren’t met, you might feel like your vacuum isn’t powerful enough to clean your carpet.
+When in reality, the actual problem is that the soil has gone from the top of the carpet (where a vacuum can suck it incorrectly) to the lower 2 thirds of the carpet (where no vacuum can get it).

 In other words, your vacuum could be alright.
 You might just need to use it more often.